FEMR/femr/README.md

 ## Running the application using Docker
 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed and running on your machine.
 2. Clone the [FEMR/femr](https://github.com/FEMR/femr) repo: `git clone https://github.com/FEMR/femr.git`
-3. Checkout the [super-femr](https://github.com/FEMR/femr/tree/super-femr) branch: `git checkout super-femr`.
+3. Checkout the [master](https://github.com/FEMR/femr/tree/master) branch: `git checkout master`.
 4. Cd into the femr directory: `cd femr`
 5. Run `docker-compose up` to start the app.
 6. If step 5 successfully finishes, then the app will be available at http://localhost:9000/

-# Setting up the project with IntelliJ on macOS
+# Setting up the project with IntelliJ on macOS and Windows

 ### Step 1: Download and Install the following Software and Dependencies
 - [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/)